Renault Captur SUV - Reliability & safety

 The Renault Captur is based on the Clio, which already has a five-star Euro NCAP score

 The Renault Captur received a full five-star rating from Euro NCAP when it was tested towards the end of 2019.
-Renault has previously received mixed reviews in terms of reliability, but not many Captur owners encounter problems thus far.
+Renault has previously received mixed reviews in terms of reliability, but not many Captur owners have encountered problems thus far.
 The Captur came in a middling 31st place out of the top 75 cars overall in the 2022 Driver Power owner satisfaction survey, although reliability was rated one of its strong suits.

 Renault Captur reliability

 The Captur is loaded with new components and technology, but it seems to all work as it should, as the Captur was rated highly for reliability in 2022’s Driver Power survey, coming 31st out of the 75 top models in the rankings.
-Renault itself came 20th out of 30 brands in our 2021 Driver Power survey, and 22% of owners reported a fault with their car in the first year of ownership, which was about average.
-That performance represents a four-place drop from 2020, but Renault owners gave strong results for low running costs, affordable maintenance and reasonable insurance.
+Renault itself came 24th out of 29 brands in our 2022 Driver Power survey, and 22% of owners reported a fault with their car in the first year of ownership, which was about average.
+That performance represents a four-place drop from 2021, but Renault owners gave strong results for low running costs, affordable maintenance and reasonable insurance.

 The Renault Captur received a full five-star rating from Euro NCAP when it was tested, scoring strong results in the adult and child occupancy protection categories of 96% and 83% respectively.
 The car also scored 74% for its safety assist technology, thanks to a new suite of safety technology that was added when the latest model was introduced.